 What is the claim?

-Screenshot of viral posts.
-(Source: X, Facebook/Screenshot/Modified by Logical Facts)
+Screenshots of viral posts.
+(Source: X/ Modified by Logically)

 Contrary to these claims, the video originates from Egypt and details an incident where a man kidnapped his two daughters in December 2023.
 The motivation behind this act was a familial dispute, with the girls living with their mother at the time.
 This incident has no connection to any events in Bengaluru.